CodeofGuff/TarotAppProject/README.md

 # TarotAppProject

-A simple Tarot card reading application that helps users understand card meanings and give a quick fortune.
+A simple Tarot card reading application that helps users understand card meanings and give a quick fortune.<br >
+This is not meant to be a complex "meta" Tarot application. <br >
+Instead, it focuses on being an educational tool to help users understand the meanings and interpretations of Tarot cards in a straightforward way.

 <img src="assets/tarot-site-screenshot.png" alt="Tarot Screenshot" width="350" height="500">